couchbase/cbft/DESIGN.md

 Only the stats REST handling logic in cbft to support ns-server integration uses it.

+### Other Parameters

+cbft supports other command-line parameters to allow for rack/zone awareness (generic, multi-level containment can be specified), and node weighting (not yet supported by ns-server), but these don't have any difficult design issues.

+A future issue would be if ns-server wants to dynamically change these extra parameters (e.g., admin allocates more RAM or CPU to a node and suddenly the machine is more powerful).
+In this case, a restart of the cbft process with the right parameters should suffice.

 ## cbft Node Registers Into The Cfg

 At this point, as the cbft process starts up, the cbft process will